adalrsjr1/adalrsjr1-archetype/README.md

 ### Running Project

--. `mvn clean install spring-boot:repackage`
+- `mvn clean install spring-boot:repackage`

--. `mvn clean spring-boot:run`
+- `mvn clean spring-boot:run`

--. `mvn clean test`
+- `mvn clean test`

 ## Known Issues

-1. Only public methods are thracked down by AOP tracing
+1. AOP tracing tracks down only public methods
 2. The first run must be `mvn clean spring-boot:run` even if using eclipse.
 From 2nd run onwards, it is possible to run by using eclipse
 3. When into eclipse, the project must be run by using mvn when a change is made on `*.tracing` package